 I have had no recurrence of those symptoms since I started watching very carefully for MSG, except in cases where I was not wary enough (e.g., pasta sauce in a restaurant).
 Since you almost never know what it's going to be in, this reaction has very severely curtailed my dining at restaurants and any adventurous traveling.

-I am a college student and my dining hall has some foods loke pre packaged seasoning and salad dressings contain MSG. when I consume MSG I frequently go to the bathroom.
-Just wanted to tell you this,
+I am a college student and my dining hall has some foods with pre packaged seasoning and salad dressings contain MSG.
+When I consume MSG I frequently go to the bathroom.
+Just wanted to tell you this.

 My 5 year old son's sudden onset of chronic hives has led me to your web site regarding MSG.
 We are at the early state of testing, but the Specialist did not mention MSG as a potential problem, I discovered it through word of mouth inquiries.
 I think it is a food trigger for him, and since it doesn't seem to be related to one "family" of foods, I became suspicious of what was in those food that set off the hives.
 My concern is that the "specialists" are willing to write off the hives as just a chronic case of hives, may last 2 years, and may never know what is causing them.